Parenting A Bipolar Teenager with Expert Guide!

 8. Strong but loving parents help a lot in bipolar disorder!

-Parents need to clarify certain boundaries for such teens.
+Parents need to clarify certain boundaries for such children.
 When they are in calm moods, tell them about those boundaries.
 For example, they should be clear that hurting others is not allowed.
 Also, tell them about the consequences of such actions.
 In this way, the teens will know everything before showing any outburst.

 However, when they show an emotional meltdown wait for them to relax.
 Once they relax, go for the consequences.
 This will leave a lasting impression.
+Parents can help in dealing with other issues like oppositional defiant disorder and other risky behaviors.
+Mood changes of such children and other symptoms need constant tracking.
+A treatment plan includes all these aspects.

 9. Importance of reinforcing positive behaviors in bipolar disorder!